Next review August 2024

 School has a ready supply of minor first aid equipment.
 These may be found in the First Aid room.

 The administering of items such as antiseptic creams etc are not permitted in case of allergic reaction.
 Cuts and grazes should be treated with gauze and clean water and Elastoplast/Micropore applied where applicable.

 There are buckets in the First Aid room (The Hive) for pupils who feel sick.
 Please place a vomit bag inside the bucket before use.
 Sawdust, mops and buckets may all be found in the Cleaner’s store.

 When taking pupils off the school premises, staff will ensure they always have the following:

-Risk assessments will be completed by the teacher leading the visit/EVC prior to any educational visit that necessitates taking pupils off school premises.
+Risk assessments will be completed by the teacher leading the visit and approved by the EVC (John Moore) prior to any educational visit that necessitates taking pupils off school premises.